spedas/pyspedas/README.md

 For SPEDAS, see http://spedas.org/blog/

-For information on the Themis mission, see http://themis.ssl.berkeley.edu/
+For information on the THEMIS mission, see http://themis.ssl.berkeley.edu/

 (This is the permanent location of pyspedas.
 Previous location for the initial version of pyspedas was: https://github.com/nickssl/pyspedas)